 For real, though, I like to think of editing as a form of radical helpfulness.
 To achieve this is to be equally affable and punctual, egoless but confident.
 In a boy band, I would be the quiet one.

 I earned a PhD from the Department of English at Saint Louis University, where I also taught courses in writing, literature, and film.
 More recently, I was the managing editor at the Pulitzer Arts Foundation in St. Louis, Missouri, and I am currently the acquisitions department coordinator and an assistant editor at the University of Chicago Press.
-My writing and editing interests include art, music, and architecture, although like many recovering academics, I am drawn to and interested in anything that has to do with saying something about something else.
+My freelance writing and editing interests include art, music, and architecture, although like many recovering academics, I am drawn to and interested in anything that has to do with saying something about something else.